-A Bechtel-led team studied Yucca Mountain as the site for the United States' first national nuclear waste repository—where spent-fuel rods from nuclear power plants and solidified high-level radioactive waste from nuclear defense activities could be stored permanently.
+A Bechtel-led team studied Yucca Mountain as the site for the United States' national repository for used fuel rods and solidified high-level radioactive waste from nuclear defense activities.

 Located at the edge of the Nevada National Security Site (formerly the Nevada Test Site)—part of a nuclear testing ground established by U.S. President Harry Truman—Yucca Mountain is far from any population centers, has a very dry climate, and is protected by an Air Force range on three sides.
 It’s about a hundred miles (160 kilometers) northwest of Las Vegas.
 Key to Yucca Mountain’s suitability as a repository are its geological characteristics.